© Crown copyright 2018

 This SI will affect banks, building societies, investment firms and any other financial services institutions that are currently regulated in the UK.
 Amendments made by this SI will also affect the FCA and the PRA as the UK’s financial services regulators.

-HM Treasury has engaged with industry bodies to ensure that firms are aware of changes to legislation being introduced by this SI that may affect them.
+HM Treasury is continuing to engage with industry bodies to ensure that firms are aware of changes to legislation being introduced by this SI that may affect them.
 This SI does not intend to make any substantive policy changes, other than to reflect the UK’s new position outside the EU.
 As such, many of the amendments to existing legislation made by this SI will not have any material impact on financial services firms.

 This SI does not include all the provisions that may be necessary to ensure Gibraltarian financial services firms’ continued access to UK markets in line with the UK Government’s Statement in March 2018, and other provisions dealing with Gibraltar more generally.
 Where necessary, provisions covering Gibraltar will be included in future SIs.